 He worked during the last 10+ years in several aspects related to advanced statistical signal processing techniques for i) communications, ii) positioning/navigation and tracking systems, and iii) aerospace science; with special emphasis on Bayesian statistical inference and adaptive/robust stochastic filtering techniques.
 He has also been a key personnel in several projects funded by the European Commission (EC), the European Space Agency (ESA) and the Spanish Ministry of Science.
-His primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, computational and robust statistics, robust stochastic filtering and adaptive signal processing methods; with applications to GNSS, indoor positioning/localization, tracking and sensor fusion systems, wireless communications, aerospace science and intelligent transportation systems, mathematical biology and life sciences.
+His primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, computational and robust statistics, robust stochastic filtering and adaptive signal processing methods; with applications to GNSS, indoor positioning/localization, tracking and sensor fusion systems, wireless communications, aerospace science, intelligent transportation systems, mathematical biology and life sciences.

 Up-to-date info here.